Raff1987/Python-Exercises/README.md

 * Excercise 4 in file Problem 5 PE

-* Exercise 5 - Open file and format output file "openfile.py"  and  Iris Dataset "openfile2.py
+* Exercise 5  in openfile.py and Iris Dataset openfile2.py